ekrem-albayrak/samples-dotnetcore/README.md

 # Get all operating states

-A small .net core cosnsole application wich authenticates to a FORCAM FORCE Bridge API, determine all operating states and prints them out.
+A small .net core console application wich authenticates to a FORCAM FORCE Bridge API, determine all operating states and prints them out.

 Folder: "getoperatingstates".